Do you know an Unguided path makes one a storyteller? Yes, It does and Dharamkot in Himachal Pradesh did.

-What makes this area unique is its cafes and a lively environment.
+What makes this area unique is its cafes and lively environment.
 People are interactive and friendly.
-This area is most preferred my people during the daylight.
+This area is most preferred by people during daylight.
 A happening place if I have to say in one word.

 Note – One Insider from a local